cheriekeller/CAExplorer/src/pages/strategies/index.md

 ---
 path: '/strategies'
-title: 'Adaptation Strategies'
+title: 'Climate Adaptation Strategies'
 ---

-# Adaptation Strategies
+# Climate Adaptation Strategies

 Using an adaptation approach is vital to offset the increasing impacts from climate change combined with existing anthropogenic impacts to natural communities and species.